KGoksal/Order-Management-System-with-Terraform-and-Flask/README.md

 Website URL: Provides the URL to access the application via Route 53 or ALB DNS name.
 Database Address and Endpoint: Offers connectivity details for accessing the MySQL database.

+# SUMMARY

 Using Terraform, we successfully deployed an Order Management System (OMS) infrastructure on AWS.
 This setup included a Virtual Private Cloud (VPC) with public and private subnets across multiple Availability Zones, ensuring high availability and secure networking.
-We provisioned an Application Load Balancer (ALB) to distribute HTTP traffic to Flask-based EC2 instances, hosting the OMS application.
+We provisioned an Application Load Balancer (ALB) to distribute HTTP traffic to Flask-based EC2 instances hosting the OMS application.
 Additionally, a MySQL RDS instance was deployed to securely store order data.
-The deployment process involved configuring security groups, IAM roles, and ensuring proper connectivity via Route 53 for DNS resolution.
-This infrastructure setup enables efficient order tracking and management while adhering to best practices in security and scalability.
+Security groups were configured to control traffic, and IAM roles were defined for secure access management.
+If Route 53 is not available, the web server can be accessed via the ALB's DNS name, providing reliable and scalable access to the application.

 <img width="818" alt="Screenshot 2024-07-11 at 4 15 42 PM" src="https://github.com/user-attachments/assets/38b05dc3-0bee-44f5-900c-2ff3a770da76">